Absentee Ballot Application

 When must the Absentee/Mail-In Ballot be returned?

-Please allow for the necessary time if mailing the ballot back to us.
-This office has no control over how or when we receive mail from USPS or what happens to your ballot once it
+NOTE: Please allow for the necessary time if mailing the ballot back to us.
+This office has no control over how or when we receive mail from USPS or what happens to your ballot once it leaves our office.

 Do I have to know my precinct in order to apply for a Ballot?